German government bond yields hit fresh multi-year highs

 ECB policymakers are closing in on a deal to change rules governing trillions of euros worth of bank loans.

-"A 75bp rate hike looks like a done deal, and the reinstatement of a tiering multiplier (aimed to change TLTRO rules) could be the first answer to tackle excess liquidity," ING analysts said in a research note.
+"A 75bp rate hike looks like a done deal, and the reinstatement of a tiering multiplier (aimed to change TLTRO) could be the first answer to tackle excess liquidity," ING analysts said in a research note.
 "The ECB can simply not get enough of hiking rates aggressively."

 Recent inflation data boosted expectations that central banks will keep their hawkish rhetoric.

-The most significant jump in food prices since 1980 pushed British inflation back into double digits last month, while euro zone data showed the rise in consumer prices was still at a record high.
+The most significant jump in food prices since 1980 pushed British inflation back into double digits last month, while euro zone datashowed the rise in consumer prices was marginally lower than estimated earlier, but still at a record high.

+"We’re going back to the future with real yields in positive territory," said Niall O'Sullivan, chief investment officer multi asset EMEA at Neuberger Berman.

+"That is certainly what central banks are trying to achieve.
+It’s getting there very quickly and that's going to lead to pressures in the financial system," he added.

+"The second thing to bear in mind is that bond vigilantes are back.
+If you are pursuing unconventional policies, the market might be able to stop you," O'Sullivan argued.

+The word 'bond vigilante' is usually referred to investors who might sell bonds to protest against the issuer's policies.

-Investors will also focus on gilt as the Bank of England (BoE) confirmed it would start reducing its gilt holdings from Nov.
-1, even if they are showing declining volatility after the U-turn on the government economic plan earlier this week.
+The market is also focused on gilts, which are showing declining volatility after the U-turn on the government economic plan earlier this week.

-"Since the beginning of this week, the impact of gilts has been subsiding, and people have started shifting their focus to next week's ECB policy meeting," Unicredit's Di Bella added.

 ((stefano.rebaudo@thomsonreuters.com;))